 It has been reported that a group of Pakistani clerics have declared that marriage between transgender persons is permitted in Islam and that also have the right to a ceremonial Muslim burial.
 This is according to Reuters News Agency who say they obtained a copy of the religious edict today.

-Tanzeem Ittehad-i-Ummat Pakistan, a lesser known cleric faction in the city of Lahore, stated in their fatwa that transgender individuals also have full rights in relation to the inheritance law in Islam.
+Tanzeem Ittehad-i-Ummat Pakistan, a lesser-known cleric faction in the city of Lahore, stated in their fatwa that transgender individuals also have full rights in relation to the inheritance law in Islam.

 The document, which carried the signatures of 50 clerics and was released on Sunday, states that it’s permissible for a transgender person who bears indications that they are male to engage in marriage with a transgender person who bears indications of being a woman.
 It is also permitted for straight men and women to marry a transgender as they have these clear indications of their sex.
-What it doesn’t tell us, however, what these indications actually are.
+What it doesn’t tell us, however, is what these indications actually are.

 This leads us to speculate whether this fatwa can become a basis for the legal recognition of transgender marriages in Pakistan.